openworm/tracker-commons/src/Python/README.md

       - This is the native representation of the data in this object, and thus the fastest to load.
 Try to use this instead of `data`.
 - Class `MeasurementUnit`
   - Note: this class does not need to be used publicly, but it can be if desired.
-    - consequently it can be ommitted from a public API
+    - consequently it can be omitted from a public API
   - methods
     - `create`
       - [class method]